isomerpages/mlaw-corp/_covid19/02-E-Rental-agreements.md

 ### Rental agreements for commercial equipment ###

-<a name="19Novnote"><u>Important Note</u></a>: The prescribed period for rental agreements for commercial equipment has been extended from 19 October 2020 to 31 January 2021.
-Parties are encouraged to use the extended prescribed period to reach a long term mutually acceptable solution to their contractual disputes that arose because of COVID-19.
-Renters may wish to consider taking up the Repayment Scheme under the [Re-Align Framework](https://www.mlaw.gov.sg/realign/process-repayment-scheme) when it comes into force.
-Please refer to this [press release](../../news/press-releases/extension-of-relief-periods-under-the-covid-19-temporary-measures-act-for-specified-categories-of-contracts) for more information.
+<a name="19Novnote"><u>Important Note</u></a>: The prescribed period for rental agreements for commercial equipment has ended on 31 January 2021.
+The reliefs described on this page has expired.

+Eligible renters may wish to consider taking up the Repayment Scheme under the Re-Align Framework to pay their outstanding arrears in instalments.
+To do so, eligible renters must serve a Notice of Revision on all parties to the contract by 26 February 2021.
+Please click [here](https://www.mlaw.gov.sg/realign/process-repayment-scheme) for more information.

 #### General FAQs ####